Welcome to Skip Curran’s novels blog. My stories are in the Science Fiction/Fantasy genre, but the sub-genre is of the unconventional kind*.

 You can see what Liam’s been doing with this undertaking at his Fellstone Tales website.

 MEANWHILE, I’ve decided to reduce the scope of my writing dreams by putting together some short stories that are, as is pointed out above, in the unconventional genre.
 I hope that if you take a peek at the links to the left you will get an idea of what I mean.

 Graphics, as well as YouTube trailer videos, will be added as I can get them done.

 Part of the reason why my science fiction/fantasy stories can be called unconventional:

 There will be no angels, gods, goddesses, demons, dwarves, elves, dragons, fairies, ghosts, goblins, magic, trolls, vampires, werewolves, witches, wizards, zombies, gore, killing sprees, sex, superheroes, or foul language.

-And there is never any mention of Earth, or humans in any time periods.
+There is never any mention of Earth or humans in any time periods.
 All the stories I write take place in universes that do not include ours.

 My writing style never uses he said/she said attribution tags.